KavyaVee00/CS-5004-Theory/README.md

 }
 ```

 To create an object of Robot, we need to do it in the main class.
-We will specify the class name , followed by the object name, which can be R1, and use the keyword new:
+We will specify the class name , followed by the object name, which can be Robbie, and use the keyword new:

 ```c
 // Main class to test the Robot class public class Main {